furas/python-icons/README.md

-# Icons for Python/DreamPie
+# Icons for Python/DreamPie/BPython

-I use them for [DreamPie](http://www.dreampie.org/) running different Python's versions.
+I was using them for [DreamPie](http://www.dreampie.org/) to run it with different Python's versions.

+Now I use them for [BPython](https://bpython-interpreter.org/) as icons for command:
+`python3.10 -m bpython`, `python3.12 -m bpython`

 Maybe they are primitive but they look nice next to each other.